 While “gourmet” has become a little ambiguous over the years— it still generally refers to a superior product created from the highest grade ingredients.
-In the case of gourmet, or speciality coffee, you’ll typically expect 100% Arabica beans, culminating from a faultless process from cultivation through to roasting.
+In the case of gourmet, or specialty coffee, you’ll typically expect 100% Arabica beans, culminating from a faultless process from cultivation through to roasting.

-Atlas Coffee Club beans encompass that premium quality, with their multi-award winning small-batched roasts.
+Atlas Coffee Club beans encompass that premium quality, with their multi-award-winning small-batched roasts.
 We like their coffee so much that we wrote an in-depth Atlas Coffee Club review to help you decide if they’re the right brand for you.

 Atlas Coffee Club prepares an espresso blend of premium quality Arabica beans sourced from all around the world.
-The small-batch method enables a level of control that is harder to achieve by mass-production, so this is always a plus when it comes to choosing coffee beans.
+The small-batch method enables a level of control that is harder to achieve by mass production, so this is always a plus when it comes to choosing coffee beans.

 Although particularly tasty when made in a French press, the blend can be used in normal coffee makers with the correct grind.
 Check our round-up of the best coffee grinders if you need the proper equipment to upgrade your coffee game.

-For its versatility, premium quality and attention to detail, we’ve rated Atlas Coffee Club as the best gourmet coffee on the market.
+For its versatility, premium quality, and attention to detail, we’ve rated Atlas Coffee Club as the best gourmet coffee on the market.